 Here are some of our long-term volunteering partners that our students have been volunteering with.
 To sign up for these long-term volunteering opportunities please click on their logos below.
 For weekend opportunities, please go to school calendar to sign up.

-* Please come to see Ms. May at the Front Office to learn more details about the following organizations:
+* Please come to see Ms. May at Rm.121 to learn more details about the following organizations: